Skip to main content

 What is the mons pubis

-The mons pubis is a rounded mass of fatty tissue that is situated over the pubic bones or pubic symphysis.
-Latin for “pubic mound”, it is also more romantically referred to as the Mons Venus or Mons Veneris, which means “mound of Venus”.
-(Sounds a lot nicer that way, doesn’t it?)
+The mons pubis is a mass of fat tissue that is situated over the pubic bones or pubic symphysis.
+Latin for “pubic mound”, it is also more romantically referred to as the Mons Venus or Mons Veneris, (Sounds a lot nicer that way, doesn’t it?)
 The size of the mons depends on levels of hormones and fat in the body, and thus with women, enlarges and becomes covered with pubic hair in puberty.
 In menopausal years, when oestrogen levels drop, the area tends to decrease in size.

-Liposuction of the fatty mons pubis (aka monsplasty)
+Liposuction of the mons pubis fat (aka monsplasty)

-Dr Joni Feldman has been successfully performing monsplasty in South Yarra, Melbourne for a lot longer than the current Twitter fad.
+Dr Joni Feldman has been performing monsplasty in South Yarra, Melbourne for a lot longer than the current Twitter fad.
 As Dr Ernest Gillam MBBS (Lond.) of ‘Marbella Cosmetic High Care Group’, explained: “Monsplasty is a posh word for the removal of suprapubic fat.”
-This procedure is different to the tummy tuck or lower abdominoplasty, focusing instead on the mound of flesh just above the pubic bone.
-Some women are more predisposed than others to fatty deposit in this area, while others develop an enlarged mons pubis after losing a large amount of weight, as the fatty tissue above the pubic bone tends to remain, even when other previously fleshy areas decrease in size.
-This fatty deposit can sag and protrude above the pubic bone.
+This procedure is different to the lower abdominoplasty, focusing instead on the fat just above the pubic bone.
+Some women are more predisposed than others to fat deposit in this area, while others develop an enlarged mons pubis after losing a large amount of weight, as the fat tissue above the pubic bone tends to remain, even when other previously fat areas decrease in size.
+This fat deposit can sag and protrude above the pubic bone.

 Reasons for liposuction of the mons pubis

-Having an enlarged mons pubis area causes no clear medical issues, but it is often a cause for considerable embarrassment with some women.
-It can affect a woman’s confidence when wearing tight clothes, swimwear, certain underwear and more so, while naked during sexual activity.
-Other emotional/physical symptoms include:
+Having an enlarged mons pubis area causes no clear medical issues, but can be a cause for concern with some women.
+It can cause discomfort when wearing tight clothes, swimwear, certain underwear and during certain activities.
+Other symptoms include:

 • feeling that the mons drags or rubs against clothing